Contract & Get Appointed to Sell with Health Insurance Companies

 Getting Appointed with Under-65 Carriers Overview

-If you’ve chosen to add Affordable Care Act (ACA) products to your portfolio, you’ll want to make sure that you’re ready-to-sell before the Open Enrollment Period (OEP) which begins annually on November 1!
+If you’ve chosen to add Affordable Care Act (ACA) products to your portfolio, you’ll want to make sure that you’re ready-to-sell before the Open Enrollment Period (OEP) which begins on November 1!
 We’d recommend completing certification requirements and contracting with any new under-65 products you’d like to offer for the upcoming plan year by September.

 Certifying to Sell ACA Plans